How can we help you?

 It is possible to have no pain at all and still require root canal therapy in Bridgeton, MO.
 This typically means that the tooth is so infected or damaged that the nerve has died.
 If left untreated, however, the infection can spread and the result can include bone loss, damage to the adjacent teeth, and eventually, tooth loss.

-If you are experiencing tooth pain or have experienced significant trauma to your tooth, call our Bridgeton dentist office immediately for an emergency dental appointment.
+If you are experiencing tooth pain or have experienced significant trauma to your tooth, contact our Bridgeton dentist office immediately for an emergency dental appointment.
 We will examine your tooth and determine the appropriate treatment, which may include root canal therapy.
 We will always discuss your options with you before we start treatment.

-Call Our Dentist in Bridgeton, MO
+Call Us About Root Canals in Bridgeton, MO

-Sometimes a crown is needed following root canal therapy, and if this is true for you, Dr. Burgdorf will discuss this with you and make plans for prepping and crafting your permanent crown at our Bridgeton dentist office.
+Sometimes a crown is needed following root canal therapy, and if this is true for you, Dr. Burgdorf will discuss this with you and make plans for prepping and crafting your permanent crown at our Bridgeton dental office.
 For more information, call our dental office today at (314) 291-9000!

 Are you worried about your root canal therapy in Bridgeton, MO?
 We understand your concern.
 Root canals have an unfortunate reputation.
 The good news is that these days, this reputation is mostly undeserved.